CELLULITE: Natural Remedies to Get Rid of It, PLUS a DIY Cellulite Massage Oil Recipe!

 You know what?
 It FEELS TERRIFIC!
 What a great way to wake up before that morning shower!

-Basically, all you need is a long-handled body brush with natural bristles.
+All you need is a long-handled body brush with natural bristles.
+They're not expensive, either.

 Precautions: You may want to start with more gentle strokes until your skin gets used to it.
 My skin is a bit sensitive, so I started out on the light side.